A variational time discretization for the compressible Euler equations: Energy Minimization: Polytropic Gases

 for all $u \in \C^1_*(\R^d; \R^d)$.
 In particular, we have the control

 \end{proposition}

 \begin{proof} Since every $u \in \MON(\R^d)$ has at most linear growth, we have $u \in \L^2(\R^d, \RHO)$.
-Thus $\MON(\R^d) \subset \C_\RHO$ and $\VF := u \in \MON(\R^d)$ is admissible in \eqref{E:EL}.
+Thus $\MON(\R^d) \subset \CR$ and $\BV := u \in \MON(\R^d)$ is admissible in \eqref{E:EL}.
 Let

-The cofactor matrix $\COF(\DEF(\TF_\tau(x)))$ is symmetric and positive definite for a.e.\ $x\in\Omega$ because $\TF_\tau$ is monotone there.
-Consequently, its norm can be controled by the trace.
-Using $\VF=\ID$ (which is an element of $\C_\RHO$) in \eqref{E:EL}, we obtain the estimate
+The inverse matrix $(\nabla\BT^\S_\tau(x))^{-1}$ is symmetric and positive definite for a.e.\ $x\in\Omega$ because $\BT_\tau$ is monotone there.
+Consequently, its norm can be controlled by the trace.
+Using $\BV=\ID$ (which is an element of $\CR$) in \eqref{E:EL}, we obtain the estimate

 which is finite.
-Thus $\BH \in \M(\R^d;\S^d_+)$.
+Thus $\PK \in \M(\R^d;\SYM[\GS]{d})$.
 If we define

 where $\BU := \BAR(\MU)$ denotes the barycentric projection of $\MU$ (which is in $\L^2(\R^d,\RHO)$), then $\F \in \M(\R^d;\R^d)$ has finite first moment because $\RHO \in \SP_2(\R^d)$.
 We then apply Theorem~\ref{T:STRESS} to obtain the representation \eqref{E:ID2}/\eqref{E:SIGID2}; see also Remark~\ref{R:FINI}. \end{proof}